What is a Parked Domain?

 You can use your parked domain to redirect visitors to another active domain that you own.
 For instance, you might have owned a website and changed the domain name for marketing purposes.
 You wouldn’t want people typing in the former domain name to get confused, so you redirect it to the new one.

-Save it for Reselling
+Save it for reselling

 Some domain names can appreciate in value, and many people hold them as investments.
 You can buy a domain name and park it with the intention of selling it for a higher price in the future.